 This document describes the Unchained Index, a computer system that purposefully takes advantage of this tight coupling between immutable data and content-addressable storage.

-The mechanisms described in this paper apply to any immutable data (for example, any timeordered log), but the examples herein focus on the Ethereum blockchain's mainnet.
+The mechanisms described in this paper apply to all immutable data (for example, time-ordered logs), but the examples herein focus on the Ethereum blockchain's mainnet.

 The Format of the Paper